eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Introduction

 This example showcases a data transmission setup with zero-copy inter-process communication (IPC) on iceoryx.
 It provides publisher and subscriber applications.
 They come in two C++ API flavours (untyped and typed).
-Check icedelivery_on_c for the C API

 ## Run icedelivery